 Carpet Vs Laminate Flooring In Rental Properties

 Most landlords have to endure the painstaking process of renovating an/or decorating their rental property at one point or another.
-Unfortunately, it’s usually after a dirt-bag tenant is escorted off the premises by a burly henchman that’s been summoned by the courts.
+Unfortunately, it’s often after a dirt-bag tenant is escorted off the premises by a burly henchman that’s been summoned by the courts.

 Once the aftermath of the tenants occupancy is assessed, from my experience, carpets are one of the most glaringly frightening sights, and that’s usually because they’re covered in urine and kebab juice.
 So, then the question emerges, carpet or laminate flooring, and which is the most practical choice for rental properties?

 Laminate flooring has become the cornerstone of modern style for many residents; they’re an extremely demanded commodity.
 It’s not surprising- they’re cost-effective, they’re easy to maintain, and they have the potential to make an ordinary room standout with a bit of contemporary style.
 But a carpet looks cleaner, feels much more homely and is so much kinder to bear feet.